ualibraries/filesender-phpfpm/README.md

 Three docker containers will be created, validate by running **docker ps -a**

 * simplesaml_web_1 - contains nginx
 * simplesaml_fpm_1 - contains filesender running under fpm.
-Any [docker mounts](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) of simplesamlphp configuration should get mounted to this container under /opt/simplesamlphp/config
+Any [docker mounts](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) of simplesamlphp configuration should get mounted to this container under /opt/simplesamlphp/config.
+External storage disk capacity should get [docker mounted](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) into the container at /data
 * simplesaml_db-host_1 - contains mysql database used by filesender.

 Then browse to [http://localhost](http://localhost)